adonath/scipy-2025-gen-ai-jax-for-science-tutorial/README.md

 ## Content Overview
 Mix of notebooks and scripts?
 - Notebooks are nice for presentation but not really for production...
-- Maybe Warm-Up and Overviews in
+- Maybe Warm-Up and Overviews in Notebooks
+- Should we try Marimo?
+Safe, but more "annoying" for people that have not worked with it before, because of the limitation on variable names.

 ### Intro (10 Min)
 Intro, Motivation for Jax and Gen AI in Science demonstrate Setup